itsankoff/ansible-role-letsencrypt/README.md

 Requirements
 ------------

-If you use the default 'letsencrypt_mode' for creating ssl certificates then you __MUST__ enable http path '/.well-known' in your vhost configuration to allow letsencrypt to verify the ownership of your domain.
-If you use 'standalone' mode then you don't need any changes in your vhost configuration.
+If you use the default `letsencrypt_mode` for creating ssl certificates then you __MUST__ enable http path `/.well-known` in your vhost configuration to allow letsencrypt to verify the ownership of your domain.
+If you use `standalone` mode then you don't need any changes in your vhost configuration.
 For more information about modes see __Role Variables__ section.

 * Nginx example:
 ```